rciam/simplesamlphp-module-themevanilla/README.md

 You can change the settings of this theme from the files:
 * `themevanilla/www/resources/sass/_settings.scss`
   There you will see the following variables:
   - $btn-action: background color of primary button
-  - $btn-warning: $carrot-orange;
+  - $btn-warning: background color of warning button
   - $footer-bg: footer background color
   - $footer-text: color of the text in the footer
   - $footer-link: color of the links in the footer